reismatheus97/catalog-app/README.md

 The [Python](https://www.python.org/) language can be used with versions 2 and 3.
 The [SQLite](https://www.sqlite.org/index.html) database comes natively with Python since its version 2.5.
+The [Material Design Lite](https://getmdl.io) component library its used in v2.

 obs: A `catalogapp.db` file will hold the entire data from the application.